Important changes in Family Class

 The Caregiver program has been made more robust, with three streams through which individuals may apply for permanent residency.
 However, some important rules and procedures have changed as they apply to Family Class immigration, how you can sponsor your parent and grandparents to Canada, and who does and does not qualify as a dependant.
 Processing times for applications have been reduced, and the government has been demonstrating a dynamic approach to labour market needs as seen in recent Express Entry draws.

 In the next three years, Canada will welcome more than a quarter of a million new immigrants through family class sponsorships.
 These individuals will be sponsored by their Canadian citizen or permanent resident relatives as spouses, common law partners, dependant children, parents and grandparents.
 Sponsorship of spouses and common-law partners along with dependant children is currently processed within a 12 month period as promised by the current government.

 This processing time reflects a 50 percent reduction (from last year) in the time it now takes to receive a permanent resident visa under spousal sponsorship.
 As well, spouses and partners being sponsored from within Canada are permitted to apply for a work permit during processing time, and are therefore able to get a head start on their careers.
 All spousal applications from outside Canada are now processed at CPC-Sydney, Nova Scotia.
 Before making a decision as to whether or not you should submit an application inside or outside Canada, please contact us for informed and expert advice and guidance.

-Qualified citizens and permanent residents are able to sponsor their parents and grandparents through a streamlined process that was first introduced in January of 2017, requiring applicants to first express an interest in sponsoring their loved ones and then waiting for an invitation to apply.
+Through the PGP program, qualified citizens and permanent residents are able to sponsor their parents and grandparents in a streamlined process that was first introduced in January of 2017, requiring applicants to first express an interest in sponsoring their loved ones and then waiting for an invitation to apply.
 Random selections were made from the pool of interested potential sponsors and invitations were issued.

 New definition of Dependant